killerapp/mem8-plugin/commands/m8-research.md

 ---
 allowed-tools: Read, Task, Bash(mem8:*), Bash(gh:*), Bash(git:*)
-description: Conduct comprehensive codebase research by spawning parallel sub-agents
+description: Conduct comprehensive codebase research by spawning parallel subagents
 ---

 # Research Codebase

-You are tasked with conducting comprehensive research across the codebase to answer user questions by spawning parallel sub-agents and synthesizing their findings.
+You are tasked with conducting comprehensive research across the codebase to answer user questions by spawning parallel subagents and synthesizing their findings.

 ## Initial Setup: